-Most sperm DNA damage tests measure the number of sperm that are damaged but not the amount of damage.
-In contrast, the SpermComet® quantifies the amount of DNA damage in individual sperm enabling the heterogeneity of the sperm population to be assessed.
-Understanding the variability of DNA damage within a sample strengthens the SpermComet®’s ability to diagnose male infertility and predict a live birth with IVF or ICSI.
+SpermComet® is the next generation of DNA fragmentation test.
+Older tests measure the number of sperm with DNA damage but not the amount of DNA damage.
+In contrast, the SpermComet® quantifies the amount of DNA fragmentation in individual sperm enabling the heterogeneity of the sperm population to be assessed.
+Understanding the variability of DNA fragmentation within a sample strengthens the SpermComet®’s ability to diagnose male infertility and predict a live birth with IVF or ICSI.

 In the SpermComet® report, patient data is graphically displayed in a Comet Plot showing the variability of DNA damage in their sample.
 Three results are calculated from each patient’s data.
 Each of these results is predictive of infertility and ART live birth: